wp-plugins/wp-easycart/readme.txt

 * Admin console update for some product option quantity and imagery bugs.
 Also updated database calls to fallback if wordpress is not setup completely.
 = 1.0.7 =
 * Added refunding to the paypal IPN listener.
+= 1.0.8 =
+* Updating linking to the admin console and download instructions.

 == Upgrade Notice ==